-Key audit matter description

-IFFIm's asset base consists primarily of sovereign pledges from sovereign government donors ('the pledges').
+Key audit matter description IFFIm's asset base consists primarily of sovereign pledges from sovereign government donors ('the pledges').
 The pledges are used to raise finance to make payments to support various vaccine procurement and immunisation programmes of Gavi.
 The pledges are recognised as contribution revenue and as receivables upon assignment of donor contributions to IFFIm by Gavi.
 They are recognised at fair value at inception and are subsequently remeasured at fair value.
 The fair value of the contribution receivables is determined by calculating the expected future cashflows, applying a High-Level Financing Condition ('HLFC') haircut and discount factor.
 Pledges are payable by the donors to IFFIm over the respective period depending on a grant payment condition ('GPC') which requires the donors to reduce their contribution amounts if an IFFIm eligible country is in protracted arrears.
 Determination of the GPC fair value adjustment is calculated by the World Bank using a probabilistic model, which estimates the likelihood and duration that a country implementing an immunisation programme might fall into arrears with the IMF over the life of the grantor pledges.
 As detailed in the summary of accounting estimates and judgements in note 20 and the fair value disclosures in note 16 to the financial statements, the estimation of the GPC fair value adjustment requires significant management judgement in particular the likelihood that any implementing country might fall into arrears with the IMF over the life of the pledges.
 Therefore, we determined that there was a risk of error in or manipulation of this balance.

-As at 31 December 2023, the fair value of the sovereign pledges amounted to US\$2.8b (2022: US\$3.0b).
-The fair value movement attributable to the GPC fair value adjustment in 2023 amounted to US\$39.0m (2022: US\$37.0m).
+As at 31 December 2024, the fair value of the sovereign pledges amounted to US\$2.3b (2023: US\$2.8b).
+The fair value movement attributable to the GPC fair value adjustment in 2024 amounted to US\$49.0m (2023: US\$39.0m).

-How the scope of our audit responded to the key audit matter

-To scope our audit and respond to the key audit matter, we have:

-- Tested relevant controls over the historical default experiences used within the fair value calculations which are performed by the World Bank; - Tested the appropriateness of using the World Bank's historical default experience as a proxy for expected defaults to the IMF by analysing the full population of historical defaults from 1984 to present and testing the correlation between sovereign defaults to the World Bank and IMF; - Evaluated whether the World Bank's credit experience is an appropriate proxy for the IMF, including whether the IMF benefits from the same preferred creditor status ('PCS') as the World Bank, which is an inherent factor in the World Bank's default experience; - Tested the inputs to the GPC fair value calculation, e.g., country credit risk rating, probability of default and loss given default by assessing the sovereign credit rating process at the World Bank and testing the historical arrears analysis; - Recalculated the GPC fair value adjustment percentage; - Tested the donor discount rate by independently obtaining sovereign yields for each donor country from Bloomberg as of 31 December 2023 and recalculating the discount rates and present value of cash flows from the contribution receivables; and - With the involvement of our valuation specialist, performed an independent assessment of the calculation of the fair value of sovereign pledges and evaluated the methodology used by management for the fair valuation.
+How the scope of our audit responded to the key audit matter To scope our audit and respond to the key audit matter, we have: Tested relevant controls over the historical default experiences used within the fair value calculations which are performed by the World Bank; Tested the appropriateness of using the World Bank's historical default experience as a proxy for expected defaults to the IMF by analysing the full population of historical defaults from 1984 to present and testing the correlation between sovereign defaults to the World Bank and IMF; Evaluated whether the World Bank's credit experience is an appropriate proxy for the IMF, including whether the IMF benefits from the same preferred creditor status ('PCS') as the World Bank, which is an inherent factor in the World Bank's default experience; Tested the inputs to the GPC fair value calculation, e.g., country credit risk rating, probability of default and loss given default by assessing the sovereign credit rating process at the World Bank and testing the historical arrears analysis; Recalculated the GPC fair value adjustment percentage; Tested the donor discount rate by independently obtaining sovereign yields for each donor country from Bloomberg as of 31 December 2024 and recalculating the discount rates and present value of cash flows from the contribution receivables; and With the involvement of our valuation specialists, performed an independent assessment of the calculation of the fair value of sovereign Key observations Based on the work performed, we concluded that the valuation of sovereign pledges is appropriate as at 31 December 2024.